laurens-in/workshop-browser2021-code/small-examples.md

 <script>
 document.getElementById("play-example3").addEventListener("click", () => patternMatch(notes_pattern));
 </script>

+I'm using a npm library called z-pattern-matching here because JavaScript does not support pattern matching out of the box.[^pattern-matching]
+{: .caption}

 But we can't just use recursion to create temporal structures and rhythms.
 Lets look at this example where we have a class that describes a musical `Figure`.
 The class has a property `variation` which - through calling the `Figure.next()` method - is assigned an new instance of the class `Figure`.
 We can call this process ad infintum to generate new variations of variations.